hank-ai/darknet/README.md

 >
 > Note there are many other optional modules you may want to add when building OpenCV.
 Run `.\vcpkg.exe search opencv` to see the full list.

-* Optional:  If you have a modern NVIDIA GPU, you can install either CUDA or CUDA+cuDNN at this point.
-If installed, Darknet will use your GPU to speed up image (and video) processing.
-	* Darknet can run without it, but if you want to _train_ a custom network then either CUDA or CUDA+cuDNN is _required_.
+* Optional:  Darknet can run without access to a GPU, but if you want to _train_ a custom network or you need higher performance, then a modern NVIDIA GPU or AMD GPU is _strongly recommended_.
-	* Visit <https://developer.nvidia.com/cuda-downloads> to download and install CUDA.
-	* Visit <https://developer.nvidia.com/rdp/cudnn-download> or <https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html#download-windows> to download and install cuDNN.
-	* Once you install CUDA make sure you can run `nvcc.exe` and `nvidia-smi.exe`.
-You may have to modify your `PATH` variable.
-	* Once you download cuDNN, unzip and copy the bin, include, and lib directories into `C:/Program Files/NVIDIA GPU Computing Toolkit/CUDA/[version]/`.
-You may need to overwrite some files.
-	* If you install CUDA or CUDA+cuDNN at a later time, or you upgrade to a newer version of the NVIDIA software:
-		* You must delete the `CMakeCache.txt` file from your Darknet `build` directory to force CMake to re-find all of the necessary files.
-		* Remember to re-build Darknet.
-	* CUDA **must** be installed **after** Visual Studio.
-If you re-install or upgrade Visual Studio, remember to re-install CUDA.
-	* It is a good idea to reboot Windows after installing CUDA or CUDA+cuDNN.
+	* Depending on which GPU you have, please read the [NVIDIA GPU Readme](README_GPU_NVIDIA_CUDA.md) or the [AMD GPU Readme](README_GPU_AMD_ROCM.md).

 Once all of the previous steps have finished successfully, you need to clone Darknet and build it.
 During this step we also need to tell CMake where vcpkg is located so it can find OpenCV and other dependencies.
 Make sure you continue to use the **Developer Command Prompt** as described above when you run these commands: